Dynamics of Rapidly Rotating Bose-Einstein Quantum Droplets: Theoretical Model for Rotating Quantum Droplets

-must be satisfied in determining the QD's ground state.
-Therefore, while the CM states in the region 1) are found to violet the inequality, the system would try to maintain its stability by removing the atoms from the dense peak to pinning on the trap center, resulting in the creation of the embedded vortex with multiply circulation when initiating a rotation.
-Although it was reported that the multiple singly quantized vortex clusters can be created in the QDs at slow rotations \cite{PRL123-160405-2019}, however, they are metastable and cause the deformation of the QDs.
+In slow-rotation regime (i), it was also found that the sufficient and necessary condition $({\partial^2 \mathscr{E}}/{\partial\rho^2})({\partial^2 \mathscr{E}}{\partial R^2})-\left({\partial^2 \mathscr{E}}/{\partial\rho \partial R}\right)^2 > 0$ for determining whether a stable QD ground state is violated in the bead states.
+Therefore, the system maintains stability by removing atoms from the dense peak, creating an embedded vortex with multiple circulations during rotation.
+Although it has been reported that singly quantized vortex clusters can be created in QDs at slow rotations \cite{PRL123-160405-2019}, QDs are deformed and probably vulnerable.